Mlaiel/iacherie/mobile/store_assets/privacy_policy.md

 ---

-**This Privacy Policy is effective as of January 1, 2025, and governs your use of the Ainflue mobile application developed by Fahed Mlaiel.**
+**This Privacy Policy is effective as of January 1, 2025, and governs your use of the IA Chérie mobile application developed by Fahed Mlaiel.**

 By using our App, you acknowledge that you have read and understood this Privacy Policy.